 A: Hospital medicine requires a different knowledge base and skill set than office medicine.
 There are times when hospitalized patients will need someone to make immediate decisions to deal with sudden changes in their conditions.
 Having an in-hospital doctor present to care for them provides better, more efficient care than care provided by a physician who visits the patient once or twice a day.
 That is why the doctors of Lawrence Family Medicine and Obstetrics decided to coordinate care with Lawrence Hospitalist Associates, a group of in-hospital doctors who provide hospital care only.
 We have been very pleased with this relationship and have developed a very good system of sharing information and decision-making between LFMO doctors and hospitalist doctors.
 Since “too many cooks spoil the broth,” we let them control your hospital care, but we often drop in to check on you and answer questions that you might have.
 We believe the efficiency of on-site care combined with cross-communication between the hospitalist and the primary care physician provides our patients with the best care possible.

 A: The doctors of Lawrence Family Medicine and Obstetrics understand and share the concern of many about declining health insurance coverage for many Americans.
 Our professional organization, the American Academy of Family Physicians, has worked hard to promote the passage of universal health insurance coverage in our nation for many years.
-(We urge you to help us by making your needs known to your elected representatives in Washington and Topeka.)
-Until legislation mandating insurance coverage for all Americans is passed, we will continue to try to help our patients who are not insured or who are underinsured get the care they need.
-For instance, we offer a 20 percent discount to cash- or credit-card paying patients.
-And, although we require payment at the time of service, we will work with you to set up payment plans for large medical expenses.
+Legislation has now mandated insurance coverage for all Americans through the Affordable Care Act.
+We will gladly file all insurance claims.
+We also offer to set up payment plans for large medical deductibles.
 If you let your doctor know about your financial constraints, he or she often can reduce your testing and drug costs, such as by prescribing less expensive generic drugs or, if possible, by supplying you with free samples of drugs.
 In cases of extraordinary or ongoing medical needs, we can refer you to Health Care Access, a clinic manned by volunteer doctors (including our own), which is able to provide markedly reduced-cost medical care.

 Our commitment to you is accessibility to medical information and assistance 24 hours a day.
 We do this by providing a broad range of medical services, seven days a week, delivered with a personal touch while using the latest of medical technologies.
 Our on-call doctor is available by phone to talk to you at any time, day or night.
 And, since the best medical care is delivered in person, we maintain extended office hours on weekdays as well as provide office hours for urgent care on Saturdays and Sundays.